andresporras3423/weather-bot-ruby/README.md

 ![screenshot](./example.png)

 In the image example the bot answer "hello name-of-the-user" if user type hello, otherwise it send the message "I dont know what are you saying"

+## How to clone this project
+In order to clone this project you will need
+1) have installed ruby in our computer
+2) Create a bot in telegram
+3) Create an account in openweathermap and request a key
+4) make the installation of the next gems:
+* gem install telegram-bot-ruby
+* gem install openweather2
+* gem install geocoder
+5) download this project
+6) in bin/main.rb replace current telegram token and openweather key for your own telegram token and weather key
+7) in the terminal go to the bin folder of this project and run "ruby main.rb"

 ## Live Demo